Needlesslord/PHYSICS2-Pinball/README.md

 		Tutorial and Menu Pause not implemented
 		Not all combos and score implemented
 		Holes do not count for score
-		Images of "fire" and "green" for Kicker and bouncers do not work
+		Images of "fire" and "green" for Kicker and bouncers do not work Score not centered